Procedure reduces pain and discomfort in breast cancer patients

 Blog by Donna Highfill, writer, coach, humorist and change consultant.
 Originally published on The Huffington Post on August 17, 2013; reprinted with the author’s permission.

-Massey and Community Memorial Healthcenter open Southern Virginia’s first radiation treatment center
+Massey and VCU Community Memorial Hospital open Southern Virginia’s first radiation treatment center

-Community citizens, healthcare leaders, local politicians and officials gathered at Community Memorial Healthcenter (CMH) on August 14 for the official grand opening celebration of the Solari Radiation Therapy Center, the first and only radiation therapy center in the Southern Virginia Area.
-The center is a joint venture between CMH and VCU Massey Cancer Center, who together provide CMH’s Cancer and Specialty Care.
+Community citizens, healthcare leaders, local politicians and officials gathered at VCU Community Memorial Hospital (VCU CMH) on August 14 for the official grand opening celebration of the Solari Radiation Therapy Center, the first and only radiation therapy center in the Southern Virginia Area.
+The center is a joint venture between VCU CMH and VCU Massey Cancer Center, who together provide VCU CMH’s Cancer and Specialty Care.

 “Beat the heat” tips for cancer patients